PlaidCloud/website/content/en/docs/concepts/security/pod-security-standards.md

 ### What profiles should I apply to my Windows Pods?

-Windows in Kubernetes has some limitations and differentiators from standard Linux-based workloads.
-Specifically, many of the Pod SecurityContext fields [have no effect on Windows](/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#v1-podsecuritycontext).
+Windows in PlaidCloud has some limitations and differentiators from standard Linux-based workloads.
+Specifically, many of the Pod SecurityContext fields [have no effect on Windows](/docs/setup/production-environment/windows/intro-windows-in-PlaidCloud/#v1-podsecuritycontext).
 As such, no standardized Pod Security profiles currently exist.

 If you apply the restricted profile for a Windows pod, this **may** have an impact on the pod